FAQ's Ecuador

 On board the M/V Galapagos Legend, breakfast is served from 7:00 to 8:00, lunch at 12:00 and dinner at 19:00.
 On your last day, breakfast will be at 6:30 so we can have enough time for our last excursion before going off to the airport.

-On board the Corals, breakfast is served from 7:30 to 8:30 except on Sunday, when it is served at 6:00, and Wednesday at 7:00; lunch is at 12:30 and dinner at 19:30, except on Monday and Saturday when it will be served at 18:30.
+On board the Corals, breakfast is served from 7:30 to 8:30 except on Sunday, when it is served at 6:00, and Wednesday at 7:00; lunch is at 12:30 and dinner at 19:30, except on Monday and Saturday, when it will be served at 18:30.

-In both cruises, meals are varied depending on food preferences of the guests, which are informed beforehand by your agency.
+In both cruises, meals are varied depending on the food preferences of the guests, which are informed beforehand by your agency.
 Go Galapagos-KleinTours will do I very best to meet reasonable special dietary need keeping in mind Galapagos provision restrictions.

 18. Is the water safe to drink?